WithPrecedent/snickerdoodle/docs/tutorial.md

 # Tutorial

-Follow these steps to ensure there are no problems with your created repository.

 ## Requirements

 To use `snickerdoodle` and the repository that it creates, you just need:

 * [`python`](https://www.python.org/) 3.8 or later
 * [`git`](https://git-scm.com/)
 * [`cookiecutter`](https://www.cookiecutter.io/),